crazy-bot/Neural-network-Ensembling/README.md

 # Neural Network Ensemble

 This project is to demonstrate training and evaluation of ensembling of neural network base learners using soft voting aggregation.
-Everything is compiled in the [main.ipynb](ipython notebook)
+Everything is compiled in the [./main.ipynb](ipython notebook)

 # Network architecture: